Are There More Developers Than We Think?

 The researchers indicate that there are 20 million professional developers.
 In other words, not including students and hobbyists.

 Therefore the GitHub CEO is a moron, or his statement is out of context or is mis-quoted.
-Or the submitter/story writer is
+Or the submitter/story writer is just making stuff up.

+20 million professional developers globally seems a reasonable estimate.
+Somewhere above 40 million people globally who code regularly is not unrealistic.

+I think I'm the only person in my group with a GitHub account.
+Nothing we develop is opensource.
+None of our compilers are opensource.
+(NXP just released a VLE enabled GCC).

+I would imagine that scales to far more than 20M developers world wide.

 Am I the only one with multiple github accounts?
-(Score:1)
+(Score:2)

 > we can't have more users than the entire industry